fcamuz/bussines-analysis-with-statistical-testing/README.md

 4. Run the Test

 This step is the part of the scientific method that will be the focus of this section.
-You can only test a hypothesis by gathering data from a well-structured experiment.You must pick the right test for you case.
+You must pick the right test for you case.
 Moreover, each staistical test has a set of assumptions to be considered accurate.
 Make sure those assumptions are met and run the test.

 5. Analyze Experimental Results

 During this step, you will tease out relationships, filter out noise, and try to determine if something that happened is statistically significant or not.
-Depend on the test result, you will compare t, f,z, mostly p value with the alpha value to come up with conclusions.
+Depend on the test result, you will compare t,f,z, mostly p value with the alpha value to come up with conclusions.

 6. Draw Conclusions

-This step is the logical endpoint for an experiment.
 You've asked a question, looked at experimental results from others that could be related to your question, made an educated guess, designed an experiment, collected data and analyzed the results.
 The reality of this step is that you use your analysis of the data to do one of two things: either reject the null hypothesis or fail to reject the null hypothesis.

 ![img](https://github.com/fcamuz/bussines-analysis-with-statistical-testing/blob/master/images/new_the-scientific-method.png)